Board and Staff

 Tim Cunningham, Director

 Tim was roped into the work of Clowns Without Borders in 2003 when we was literally lassoed by an audience member during a performance with the clowns in Chiapas.
 Since, this graduate of the Dell’Arte School of Physical Theatre (’01) has performed with CWB in 11 countries outside of the USA.
 Within the borders of the US, Cunningham has performed, lectured and facilitated workshops about CWB’s mission and work and universities and high schools.
-His work with CWB has inspired him to study nursing, global, and public health.
-He looks forward to new ways to integrate laughter and global health in the years to come.
+He is currently completing a doctoral degree at Columbia University's Mailman School of Public Health.
+He aspires to bridge laughter, health, joy and play in culturally acceptable and innovative ways.

 Dianna Hahn, Vice President

 As an international educator and advocate for the arts, Dianna enjoys spending time to support CWB!
 Dianna has worked with a range of organizations developing international programs and training volunteers, students and educators for these experiences.
 She is currently the Director of Global Routes, an organization that offers authetic cross-cultural service learning programs for high school and Gap Year students.
 She has taught second grade, au paired in Paris, led students to explore the Caribbean, studied traditional tattooing in Samoa and most recently began dabbling in floral design.
 She has a masters in International Education from the School For International Training.
 While not a clown, she loves to be silly and laugh, which is a nice perk of working with so many who clown around!

 Sarah Liane Foster, Secretary